puppetlabs/puppetlabs-apache/README.md

 Sets the server's [certificate revocation list path][], which contains your CRLs.

-Although this default value results in a functioning Apache server, you **must** update this parameter with the CRL path before deploying this server in a production environment.
+Although this default value results in a functioning Apache server, you **must** update this parameter with the CRL file path before deploying this server in a production environment.

 Default: `undef`.

 ##### `default_ssl_crl_check`

 Sets the default certificate revocation check level via the [`SSLCARevocationCheck`][] directive.
-This parameter only applies to Apache 2.4 or higher and is ignored on older versions.
+This parameter applies only to Apache 2.4 or higher and is ignored on older versions.

 Although this default value results in a functioning Apache server, you **must** specify this parameter when using certificate revocation lists in a production environment.